Texas congressman temporarily trapped during Harvey

 Jimmy Milstead, a spokesman for Babin, told CNN later Wednesday the congressman was able to get past the flooding to escape the house, and was visiting an emergency operations center to help with disaster response.

 In the interview, Babin said that short of a helicopter extraction or him taking off in his boat, he was stuck in place until the floodwaters went down.
+Until then, he said he was stuck in his Woodville, Texas, home during the unprecedented event.

 "This hurricane is of a magnitude that I have never seen before," the lifelong Texan said.